two-horned/sudoku-rs/README.md

 > I don't plan to apply any improvements or other changes to the Rust port of my Sudoku solver.
 > You can checkout my Zig port for a more performant solution.

-This is Rust implementation of my sudoku solver.
+This is the Rust implementation of my sudoku solver.

 The underlying algorithm is pretty simple.
 The game representation stores bitmasks for every row, column and square,